 Rugged wild landscapes with their hills and mountains read like music to me.
 The Icelandic use the work ‘fjallasyn’ to describe a distant view, especially in clear weather and from a point where you can see a big part of a highland area – a panorama with many peaks.

 ‘Largo’ is extremely conceptual, more akin to a landscape garden, planned and cultivated with mathematical precision.
 I’ve been calculating the concert space, tempo, repeats and how many steps of minimal 30cms and max 100cms size would be available, determining how long the work can be and in what structure.
-Yet, with all these minute calculations, IMAGIRO Largo still sounds emotional, melodic and not forced to fit a concept, which is a key dogma in my work.
+Yet, with all these minute calculations, IMAGIRO Largo still sounds emotional, melodic and not forced to fit a concept, which I try to keep as a dogma to my work.
 It would take an entire production team a week to set it up as a panoramic concert, which was beyond the scope of the commission, as such I notated it in conventional form, as well.
-The visual aspect and surround sound is not present in this score.
-Read more about it on my blog below.
+The visual aspect and surround sound of the panoramic score is not present in the traditional notation.

 posted October 29, 2017